ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: screen}

-    You can find your new {{site.data.keyword.Bluemix_notm}} IAM token in the **access_token**, and the refresh token in the **refresh_token** field of your API output.
+    You can find your new {{site.data.keyword.cloud_notm}} IAM token in the **access_token**, and the refresh token in the **refresh_token** field of your API output.

 2. Continue working with the [{{site.data.keyword.containerlong_notm}} API documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://containers.cloud.ibm.com/global/swagger-global-api) by using the token from the previous step.

 <br />

-## Refreshing {{site.data.keyword.Bluemix_notm}} IAM access tokens and obtaining new refresh tokens with the CLI
+## Refreshing {{site.data.keyword.cloud_notm}} IAM access tokens and obtaining new refresh tokens with the CLI
 {: #cs_cli_refresh}

 When you start a new CLI session, or if 24 hours has expired in your current CLI session, you must set the context for your cluster by running `ibmcloud ks cluster-config --cluster <cluster_name>`.
 When you set the context for your cluster with this command, the `kubeconfig` file for your Kubernetes cluster is downloaded.
-Additionally, an {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) ID token and a refresh token are issued to provide authentication.
+Additionally, an {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) ID token and a refresh token are issued to provide authentication.
 {: shortdesc}

 **ID token**: Every IAM ID token that is issued via the CLI expires after one hour.
 When the ID token expires, the refresh token is sent to the token provider to refresh the ID token.
 Your authentication is refreshed, and you can continue to run commands against your cluster.